Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Southwest Rapid Rewards® Premier Business Credit Card – bonus is $900 towards flights (earned after spending requirement is hit)

-- Southwest Rapid Rewards® Plus Credit Card – helps you get the Companion Pass
+- Southwest Rapid Rewards® Plus Credit Card – can help you get the Companion Pass

 - The World Of Hyatt Credit Card – I’ve had amazing free hotel stays from this card